-4.2 Does France Benefit from Warming?
+3.2.
+Does France benefit from warming?

 It would be beyond the scope of this paper to propose a scenario of climate change and to assess its effects on French GDP.
-We propose something less ambitious here: to show that direct consumption of climate and its capitalization in rents and/or wages have a significant macroeconomic effect.
+We propose something less ambitious here: to show that direct consumption of climate and its capitalisation in rents and/or wages have a significant macroeconomic effect.

-Let us set out some simplifying assumptions: (i) in France, the capitalization of the price of climate into wages can be ignored; (ii) the land and structure combination in the housing production function is assumed to be constant, which is an acceptable hypothesis, since the housing stock in France is renewed slowly; (iii) land consumption by firms is ignored; (iv) housing and workers are internationally immobile.
-It follows that warming does not impact on production; the price of warming is capitalized only in the land rent.
-French consumers' utility increases, owing to the greater quantity of temperature, entailing a real increase in wealth.
+Let us set out some simplifying assumptions: (i) in France, the capitalization of the price of climate into wages can be ignored; (ii) the land and structure combination in the housing production function is assumed to be constant, which is an acceptable hypothesis, since the housing stock in France is renewed slowly (mean construction date in our sample is 34 years); (iii) land consumption by firms is ignored; (iv) housing and workers are internationally immobile.
+It follows that warming does not impact on the production sectors, and that the price of warming is capitalized in the land rent.
+French consumers' utility increases, owing to the greater quantity of temperature, which is a valued good.
+The price of this good corresponds to a real increase in wealth.
 GDP therefore rises in real terms.
-We also assume there is neither redistribution nor are there indirect effects, and we ignore the regional effects within France (migrations, etc.).
+We also assume there is neither redistribution nor indirect effects, and we ignore the regional effects within France (migrations, etc.).